Select your subaru model

 - Wait a minimum of three days before using any rubbing compound on the area

-Should I buy a Subaru touch up paint pen, spray paints or something else?
+Should I buy a Subaru touch up paint pen, spray paint or something else?

 The equipment that you need for you Subaru touch up paint job depends on the size of the problem.
-Two main products can be used for touch ups.
+There are three products available for your touch up project.

-- Subaru spray paint is more useful when tackling large areas
+- Subaru Spray Paint is perfect when tackling large area.

 Subaru spray paint is essential for larger projects, and this includes significant scratches and big chips.
 If a large panel of your Venetian Red Pearl Subaru Outback is damaged, you will need multiple spray cans to complete the job in one sitting.

 Our spray canisters come in 12-ounce sizes, which saves you money on larger areas when compared to the 10-ounce cartridges offered by other companies.
 We love delivering exceptional value.
-For smaller scratches and chips, jars with dabbers on their end are the best choice.
+For smaller scratches and chips, ERA Paints Jars with Dabbers are the best choice.

 What supplies do I need to fix my Subaru myself?